joannakl/cs102/projects/project2.markdown

 In particular, your program must implement and use the following classes.
 You may implement additional classes and additional methods in the required classes, if you wish.

-#### <code class="code_title">Location</code> class
+#### <code class="code_title">Origin</code> class

-This class should represent a location of the given named place/feature.
-It should store the information about state, county, latitude, longitude and elevation (in feet).
+This class should represent a place of origin and the associated count for a particular place region.

-- This class should provide a two parameter constructor that validates and sets the state and county names.
+- This class should provide a two parameter constructor that validates and sets the name of the place of origin and the count.

-	`public Location( String state, String county)`
+	`public Origin( String originName, int count)`

-	Valid arguments cannot be `null`.
+	The `originName` cannot be `null` and the `count` should not be negative.
 	If this constructor is called with invalid arguments,  it should throw an instance of the `IllegalArgumentException`  with an appropriate message.

-- The class should provide accessor and mutator methods (i.e., getters and setters) for the longitude, the latitude and the elevation values.
-They should use the following signatures:
+- The class should provide accessor methods (i.e., getters and setters) for the name and the count:
-	- `public double getLatitude()`
-	- `public void setLatitude( double latitude )` - a valid latitude is in the range of from -90 to +90 (inclusive)
-	- `public double getLongitude()`
-	- `public void setLongitude( double longitude )` - a valid longitude is in the range of from -180 to +180 (inclusive)
-	- `public int getElevation()`
+	- `public String getOriginName()`
-	- `public void setElevation( int elevation )`
+	- `public int getCount()`

-	If any of the mutators is called with an invalid argument, the method should throw an instance of the  `IllegalArgumentException`  with an appropriate message.

-- The class should implement `Comparable<Location>`  interface.
-Two `Location` objects should be compared based on their state names (case insensitive, alphabetic ordering), county names (case insensitive, alphabetic ordering), latitude, longitude (both following the numerical ordering of floating point numbers), and elevation (following the numerical ordering of integers).
+- The class should implement `Comparable<Origin>`  interface.
+Two `Origin` objects should be compared based on their count.
+If their counts are equal, the comparison should be done based on the name.
-	If two `Location` objects have the same state names, the comparison should be done by their county names.
-If two `Location` objects have the same state names names and the same county names, the comparison should be done by their latitude coordinates. ...

 - The class should override the `equals` method from the `Object` class.
-Two `Location` objects are the same if they represent identical locations (i.e., the names of the state and the county are the same, the longitude and latitude values are the same (up to six places after the decimal point), and the elevations are the same).
+Two `Origin` objects are the same if their names and counts are the same.

 - The class should override the `toString` method from the `Object` class.
 It should return a  `String` matching the following pattern:

 	```
-	COUNTY, STATE
-	LATITUDE, LONGITUDE, ELEVATION
+	PLACE NUM
 	```
-	(If latitude, longitude, or elevation are not provided, the values should be printed as zeros - this is the convention used in the data set.)
+	(where `PLACE` is the name and `NUM` is the count associated with the given `Origin` object).

-#### <code class="code_title">Feature</code> class
+#### <code class="code_title">Region</code> class

-This class should represent a particular place/feature.
-It should store information about the place's name, class (i.e., what type of a place it is), and its location.
-It can store additional information if you wish.
+This class should represent a particular US state or territory.
+It should store the information about the name of the region and about the list of all the counts of foreign born residents and their places of origin (i.e., it should keep a list of all the `Origin` objects associated with the given region).

-- This class should provide a three parameter constructor that validates and sets the name, class and location of the place.
+- This class should provide a one parameter constructor that validates and sets the name, class and location of the place.

-	`public Feature (String featureName, String featureClass, Location featureLocation)`
+	`public Region (String name)`

-	Any non-empty string is a valid `featureName` or `featureClass`.
-If this constructor is called with a `null` or an empty `featureName` or `featureClass`, it should throw an instance of `IllegalArgumentException`  with an appropriate message.
+	Any non-empty string is a valid `name`.
+If this constructor is called with a `null` or an empty `name`, it should throw an instance of `IllegalArgumentException`  with an appropriate message.

-	`featureLocation` should be a valid Location object.
-	If this constructor is called with a `null` argument,  it should throw an instance of the `IllegalArgumentException`  with an appropriate message.

 	There should be no default constructor.

-- This class should provide the following accessor methods:
+- This class should provide a method to add an `Origin` object to the list of places of origin associated with it.

-	- `public String getFeatureName()`
+	`public boolean add(Origin origin)`

+	If a method is called with `null` argument, it should throw an instance of `IllegalArgumentException` with an appropriate message.
+	If the name stored in the `origin` object is matches already existing place of origin name, then this object should not be added to the list and the method should return `false`.
+If `origin` is added to the list, the method should return `true`.

+- The class should provide a method that retrieves a list of `Origin` objects based on the provided keyword.

-	- `public String getFeatureClass()`
+	`public ArrayList<Origin> getByName( String keyword )`
-	- `public Location getFeatureLocation()`

-- The class should implement `Comparable<Feature>` interface.
-The two `Feature` objects should be compared based on their names, location, and class (in that order), i.e., if two `Feature` objects have the same names, the comparison should be done by their locations (following the rules outlined in the `Location` class); if the two `Feature` objects have the same names and the same locations, the comparison should be done by their  their class; finally, if all three are the same, the two objects should be considered equal.
-All comparisons should be case insensitive.
+	If a method is called with `null` argument or an empty string, it should throw an instance of `IllegalArgumentException`.
+The method should return a list of all `Origin` objects associated with this `Region` object whose names contain `keyword` as a substring.

 - The class should override the `equals` method from the `Object` class.
-Two `Feature` objects are the same if they have identical names, locations and classes.
-All comparisons should be case insensitive.
+Two `Region` objects are the same if they have identical names.
+The match should be case insensitive.

 - The class should override the `toString` method from the `Object` class.
 It should return a multi-line `String` matching the following pattern

 	```
-	NAME, CLASS
-	COUNTY, STATE
-	LATITUDE, LONGITUDE, ELEVATION
+	REGION: foreign born population
+	PLACE1  NUM1
+	PLACE2  NUM2
+	...
 	```

-	All the words in uppercase letters are place-holders for the actual values from the data set.
-The elevation should be specified in feet (not meters).

-	If latitude, longitude or elevation are missing, they should be shown as zeroes in the above string.
+	(in which the `PLACE1`, `PLACE2`, ... are all places of origin with a non-zero count and `NUM1`,`NUM2`, ... are the corresponding counts).
+The order of the places should be from the one with largest count to the smallest count.
+Any ties should be resolved based on the place names (in alphabetical order).

-#### <code class="code_title">FeatureList</code> class
+#### <code class="code_title">RegionList</code> class
-The `FeatureList` class should be used to store all the `Feature` objects.
+The `RegionList` class should be used to store all the `Region` objects.
-This class should inherit from the   `ArrayList<Feature>` class.
+This class should inherit from the `ArrayList<Region>` class.

-- The class needs to provide a default constructor that creates an empty `FeatureList` object.
+- The class needs to provide a default constructor that creates an empty `RegionList` object.

-In addition, the class should implement the following two methods:
+In addition, the class should implement the following method:

-- `public FeatureList getByName ( String keyword )  `
+- `public Region getByName ( String keyword )  `

-	This method should return a list of all `Feature` objects for which the names __contain__ the `keyword`.
+	This method should return a  `Region` object whose name matches the `keyword`.
 The keyword comparison should be done in a case insensitive way.
-	The returned list should be sorted according to the natural ordering of the elements (i.e., dictated by the `compareTo` method defined in the `Feature` class).
-	If `keyword` is `null` or an empty string, this method should throw an instance of `IllegalArgumentException` with an appropriate message.

-	If there are no elements in the list that match the given criteria, this method should return `null`.

-- `public FeatureList getByClass ( String keyword )   `

-	This method should return a list of all `Feature` objects for which the class name (the type of the feature) contains the `keyword`.
-The keyword comparison should be done in a case insensitive way.
-	The returned list should be sorted according to the natural ordering of the elements (i.e., dictated by the `compareTo` method defined in the `Feature` class).
-	If `keyword` is `null` or an empty string, this method should throw an instance of `IllegalArgumentException` with an appropriate message.

-	If there are no elements in the list that match the given criteria, this method should return `null`.

-- `public FeatureList getByState ( String state )   `

-	This method should return a list of all `Feature` objects for which the state name  matches the parameter `state`.
-	The comparison should be done in a case insensitive way, but the comparison is based on equality of the two state names (which are two letter state name abbreviations).
-	The returned list should be sorted according to the natural ordering of the elements (i.e., dictated by the `compareTo` method defined in the `Feature` class).
-	If `state` is `null` or an empty string, this method should throw an instance of `IllegalArgumentException` with an appropriate message.

-	If there are no elements in the list that match the given criteria, this method should return `null`.
+	If there are no elements in the list that match the given `keyword`, this method should return `null`.

-#### <code class="code_title">EveryPlaceHasAName</code> class
+#### <code class="code_title">Census1900ImmigrationData</code> class
-The `EveryPlaceHasAName` class is the actual program.
+The `Census1900ImmigrationData` class is the actual program.
 This is the class that should contain the `main` method.
-It is responsible for opening and reading the data file, obtaining user input, performing some data validation and handling all errors that may occur (in particular, it should handle any exceptions thrown by your other classes and terminate gracefully, if need be, with a friendly error message presented to the user: The program should never just reprint the exception message as a way of handling an exception.
+It is responsible for opening and reading the data file, obtaining user input, performing some data validation and handling all errors that may occur, and printing all output to the standard output stream.
+It should handle any exceptions thrown by your other classes and terminate gracefully, if need be, with a friendly error message presented to the user: The program should never just reprint the exception message as a way of handling an exception.
 These messages are rarely